I Am Greater than I Was

-I Am > I Was (pronounced "I am greater than I was") is the second studio album by rapper 21 Savage, released on December 21, 2018.
+I Am > I Was (stylized in all lowercase, pronounced I Am Greater than I Was) is the second solo studio album by rapper 21 Savage, released on December 21, 2018.
 I Am > I Was features vocals by J. Cole, City Girls, Offset, Post Malone, Gunna, Lil Baby, Schoolboy Q, Project Pat, Childish Gambino, and Savage's cousin Young Nudy.
 The deluxe edition was released three days later, featuring one more song, which features an additional guest appearance from Travis Scott.

 I Am > I Was was supported by two singles, "A Lot" and "Monster".
-The album received widespread acclaim from critics and performed well commercially, debuting atop the US Billboard 200 with 131,000 album-equivalent units, of which 18,000 were pure sales.
+The album received widespread acclaim from critics and was a commercial success, debuting atop the US Billboard 200 with 131,000 album-equivalent units, of which 18,000 were pure sales.
 It was nominated for Best Rap Album at the 2020 Grammy Awards.

 Background

 21 Savage tweeted "12-7-18" in November, which led to speculation that the album would be released on that date.
 The tracklist was leaked by record producer Louis Bell via his Instagram story on December 13, 2018.
 21 Savage later stated in his Instagram story that he was "sorry" because he "forgot" to release the album, but a later video stated it would be released on December 21.